DalDream/youtube-travel-buzz-nlp-pipeline/02_travel_sentiment_analysis/README.md

-# Travel Comment Classification
+# Sentiment Analysis on Travel-Related Comments

 ## Overview

-This module focuses on building a binary text classification model to determine whether a YouTube comment is **travel-related** or **non-travel-related**.
-This step is the foundation of the entire pipeline, as only comments classified as travel-related are passed downstream for sentiment analysis and demand signal interpretation.

-The core challenge addressed here is that **keyword-based filtering fails to capture contextual travel intent**, especially in noisy, colloquial YouTube comments.
-Therefore, a context-aware language model was required.
+This module performs **sentiment analysis exclusively on travel-related comments** filtered by the previous classification stage.
+The objective is not merely to label sentiment, but to **extract interpretable demand signals** embedded in user discourse.

+Unlike generic sentiment tasks, travel-related comments frequently contain **neutral, information-seeking expressions** that carry latent intent.
+Capturing this nuance was central to the design of this module.

 ---

 ## Problem Definition

-### Why Travel Comment Classification Matters
+### Why Sentiment Matters Beyond Comment Volume

-YouTube travel videos attract a wide range of comments, including:

-- Editing or video quality feedback
-- Reactions unrelated to travel intent
-- Casual chat or spam

-If these comments are not filtered out, downstream metrics such as comment volume or sentiment ratios become distorted and unreliable.

-The objective of this module is to:

-- Accurately identify comments that contain **explicit or implicit travel context**
-- Minimize false positives that inflate perceived travel interest
+Initial exploration showed that raw engagement metrics (comment counts, likes) were insufficient to explain downstream travel demand.

+Key observations:

+- High comment volume without sentiment separation produced noisy signals
+- Negative sentiment spikes often aligned with demand drops
+- **Neutral comments (questions, factual statements)** preceded increases in actual travel demand

+Therefore, sentiment analysis was introduced to **disaggregate travel buzz into meaningful behavioral signals**.

 ---

 ## Data Construction

-### Initial Approach and Limitations
+### Initial Binary Sentiment Attempt

-- Training data was initially generated using LLMs (approximately 500 samples)
-- Early experiments showed **severe overfitting** and low generalization
+- Dataset: ~3,000 LLM-generated comments
+- Labels: Positive / Negative (1:1 ratio)
+- Model performance was unstable and inconsistent

-Key issue identified:
+Issue identified:

-> LLM-generated comments were grammatically clean and stylistically uniform, deviating from real-world YouTube comment noise.
+> Excluding neutral sentiment forces ambiguous comments into polar classes, degrading classification reliability.
 >

 ---

-### Data Expansion and Prompt Engineering
+### Multi-Class Sentiment Redesign

-To address this gap, the dataset was progressively refined:
+To address this, the task was redefined as a **3-class classification problem**.

-- Expanded dataset size: 500 → 1,000 → 2,000 comments
-- Balanced class distribution (travel / non-travel)
-- Introduced detailed prompt constraints to simulate:
-    - Slang, typos, emojis, repetition
-    - Mixed sentence lengths and tones
-    - Realistic ambiguity seen in actual comment sections
+- Total samples: 4,800
+    - Positive: 1,600
+    - Negative: 1,600
+    - Neutral: 1,600

+Neutral comments were carefully designed to include:

+- Information requests
+- Location or facility descriptions
+- Non-evaluative factual statements

-This significantly improved model robustness.
+This redesign significantly improved interpretability and stability.

-The full prompt design rationale and representative templates used for generating realistic linguistic noise and semantic diversity are documented in the following file:
+The full prompt design rationale and representative templates for sentiment-controlled data generation are documented in the following file:

 [Prompt Design File](prompts/prompt_design.md)